metatyper/metatyper/README.md

 ### Built-in Meta Types

-Each built-in Meta type has `args?: MetaTypeArgs` at the end of arguments.
+Each built-in Meta type has `args?: MetaTypeArgsType` at the end of arguments.
 How to use it you can see below.

 &nbsp;